 This budget is intended to be used for feasibility and planning purposes only.
-Approval of this budget by the Board of Directors does not commit the District to a particular course of action, does not constitute approval of any "project" under CEQA, and does not foreclose consideration or possible adoption of alternatives to any project, including the no project alternative.
+Approval of this budget by the Board of Directors does not commit the District to a particular course of action, does not constitute approval of any "project" under the California Environmental Quality Act (CEQA), and does not foreclose consideration or possible adoption of alternatives to any project, including the no project alternative.
 The District will comply with CEQA and other applicable laws, to the extent required, prior to approval or implementation of any project described herein.